List of definitions

 The general customer satisfaction figure gives the percentage of passengers who give their journey a score of 7 out of 10 or higher.

 The scope covers passengers in trains operated by NS under the franchise for the main rail network for 2015-2025.
 These are all domestic trains that serve the stations mentioned in the Main Rail Network Decree.
-The Intercity direct, Thalys, IC Berlin, IC Brussels and ICE trains are covered in a different customer satisfaction survey and are not included in this customer satisfaction figure.
+The Intercity direct, Thalys, IC Berlin, IC Brussels and ICE trains are covered by a different customer satisfaction survey and are not included in this customer satisfaction figure.

 Performance indicator: general customer satisfaction with HSL South services